Excitement is in the air! It is time for countdown to Christmas with these fun advent calendar ideas for kids.

 Surprise your kids everyday with Lego Star Wars themed gifts.
 They will play with these long after Christmas.

-Check out the awesome Lego Advent Calendars at Amazon.
+Check out all the awesome Lego Advent Calendars.

 b.
 Horse Farm